Transport-enabled entangling gate for trapped ions

 Because the entangling operation relies on interactions with an axial motional mode, producing constant axial confinement during transport simplifies the gate implementation.
-For this we take measurements of the COM mode frequency of an ion in a stationary potential every 5~$\mu$m along the transport region: we apply an rf excitation to a nearby electrode and measure the detected fluorescence as the excitation frequency is varied.
-These measurements reveal deviations in the harmonic potential strength (as high as 4.6\% variation in $\omega_\mathrm{COM}$), which we correct with a multiplicative scaling of the electrode voltages.
+For this we take measurements of the c.m. mode frequency of an ion in a stationary potential every 5~$\mu$m along the transport region: we apply a rf excitation to a nearby electrode and measure the detected fluorescence as the excitation frequency is varied.
+These measurements reveal deviations in the harmonic potential strength at different locations in the transport region (as high as 4.6\% variation in $\omega_\mathrm{c.m.}$), which we correct with a multiplicative scaling on all of the electrode voltages responsible for harmonic confinement, but not on those compensating for stray electric fields.